awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template-publishing-applications.md

 + The AWS SAM CLI \(command line interface\) installed\.
 See [Installing the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)\.
 + A valid AWS Serverless Application Model \(AWS SAM\) template\.
 + Your application code and dependencies referenced by the AWS SAM template\.
-+ A Semantic Version for your application \(needed to share your application publicly\)
++ A semantic version for your application \(which is needed to share your application publicly\)\.
-+ A URL pointing to your application's source code\.
++ A URL that points to your application's source code\.
 + A README\.md file\.
 This file should describe how customers can use your application, and how to configure it before deploying it in their own AWS accounts\.
 + A LICENSE\.txt file\.
 + A valid Amazon S3 bucket policy that grants the service read permissions for artifacts uploaded to Amazon S3 when you packaged your application\.
 To do this, follow these steps: